 Thus we can no longer accept that light travels with velocity c in all frames of reference.
 Instead, we must accept that light travels with velocity c only relative to its source.
 If we accept this, then for any observer of the light-source, these two points of view will be as follows.

-The case where we consider the light-source to be moving is shown on the right.
+The case where we consider the source of light to be moving is shown on the right.
 A pulse of light travels from the "origin" of the source's frame of reference where it was emitted.
 It traverses the space from that point to where the observer is located when the light reaches him.
 It traverses this space at velocity c in time t.
 The distance it travels is therefore ct.
 During the time t, the "moving" light-source travels a distance vt further from the observer, where v is the relative velocity between the observer and the light-source.
 At the time the light-pulse reaches the observer, the observer will see it as having come from the position where the light-source actually is at that time.
 However, the observer will then see the light-source as it was when the light-pulse left it.
 He will see it as it appeared t (units of time) in the past.

-On the left is shown the reverse situation where we consider the light-source to be "stationary" and the observer to be "moving".
+On the left is shown the reverse situation where we consider the source of light to be "stationary" and the observer to be "moving".
 A light-pulse is emitted by the light-source.
 It travels at velocity c towards the observer.
 While the light-pulse is travelling towards the observer, the observer is moving ever-further away from the light-source at velocity v.
-Thus, by the time the light-pulse reaches the observer, he has travelled a distance vt further away from the light-source.
+Thus, by the time the pulse of light reaches the observer, he has travelled a distance vt further away from the light-source.
 During this same amount of time t, the light-pulse has travelled a distance ct.
 So in this situation, the distance between the reality of the light-source and the observer is again ct.
 The observer again perceives the light-source to be "now" where it actually is "now", although he sees it as it was at an amount of time t in the past.

 So in this way of viewing the process, the two above points of view are identical.
 There is no paradox.
 This source-centred view also circumvents the paradox of the "perpendicular" light-clock, where the period of the clock would be different according to which is regarded as "stationary" — the observer or the clock.